Browsing Category

 two brown spray bottles on brown table

-Clean your home more often:
+Cleaning your home more often:

 During the winter season, people spend most of their time indoors, so it’s best to maintain the cleanliness of the home daily rather than weekly.
-Maintenance is especially important when you have children and pets at home as they love to play both outdoors and indoors, making it essential that you regularly sanitize countertops, wipe out bathroom sinks, and sweep and mop high traffic areas with disinfectants such as white vinegar with a few drops of organic citrus essential oils each day.
+Maintenance is especially important when you have children and pets at home as they love to play both outdoors and indoors, making it essential that you regularly sanitize countertops, wipe out bathroom sinks, and sweep and mop high-traffic areas with disinfectants such as white vinegar with a few drops of organic citrus essential oils each day.

 yellow knitted bag